-Yet we are also Americans, products of an increasingly post-Christian culture.
-It is easy to "consume" worship (turning it into a product to suit our spiritual tastes).
-Or to "ignore" worship (thinking it doesn't really matter).
-We think both of these attitudes are deadly.
+Yet we are also still Americans, products of an increasingly post-Christian culture that makes it easy to "consume" worship (turning it into a product to suit our spiritual tastes), or to "ignore" worship (thinking it doesn't really matter).
+We believe both of these attitudes are deadly.

-At All Souls, we try to see Worship as a verb - a heartfelt response to a personal encounter with the living God of the Bible; and it can only happen through repentance, belief, and understanding the Gospel.
+So we treat Worship as a verb — a heartfelt response to a personal encounter with the living God of the Bible; and it can only happen through repentance, belief, and understanding the Gospel.
 Faith!

 But Worship is also a noun — a public ritual that invites everyone (“all souls!”) to reckon with the great claims of Christianity, and with the unbelief that lurks in all of us.
 Doubts!